Onboarding Campaign

 Define your trigger

 Your trigger defines who will receive this campaign.
 In our case, that’s members of Acme’s Hunters Club service who haven’t yet filled out their profile.
-Click Add segment condition, and find your segment:
+Choose your segment from the dropdown:

 Need a segment?

-You might need a segment that doesn’t exist yet.
+You might need to create a segment that doesn’t exist yet.
 For example, you may have deleted the “Signed up” segment or want to reach a more specific audience for your particular onboarding series.
-In that case, head to Segments and create your segment.
+In that case, choose Create a new data-driven segment from the trigger dropdown.

 Add your first email